Follow Foods For Long Life on Facebook and Pinterest. For a good start to the new year, Download my eBook, Health Begins in the Kitchen. |

 Fill your plates with the Top 20 Foods For Health and Longevity.

-Lose weight while keeping hunger at bay by Eating Lots of Fiber
+Lose weight while keeping hunger at bay by Eating Lots of Fiber.

 And don't forget, you are eating for a billion as your body is genetically 99% microbes and they LOVE fiber so it's good for them too.
 Add more microbes to the party by eating a fermented food every day.

-Beans are a great source of protein, fiber and
+Beans are a great source of protein, fiber and other critical nutrients.
+Eat some every day! |

 #2 - Minimize Sugar in your Diet, Especially Fructose

 While you are filling your plate with the most healthful foods, we must remember what foods to avoid.
 Perhaps the worst thing we can put in our bodies is sugar.
-If you want to get a good understanding why sugar overload is significantly contributing to serious diseases in this country, watch the documentary, That Sugar Film
+If you want to get a good understanding why sugar overload is significantly contributing to serious diseases in this country, watch the documentary, That Sugar Film.

 Americans consume 126 grams or about 10 tablespoons of sugar per day.
 The American Heart Association recommends a limit of six teaspoons (25 grams) for women and nine teaspoons (38 grams) for men.
 Sounds like a lot?
 Well, you would be shocked to know how easy it is to rack up this amount and more.